-Step 1: In our previous table use column D as length match.
-We will type the formula in each cell of column D for length comparison of each cell between particular row.
+Step 1: In our previous table-use column D as length match.
+We will type the formula in each cell of column D for length comparison of each cell between a particular row.

 Supposing the strings to be compared are in cells A2 and B2, use the following formulas in cell D2:

 Step 2: Now we can see that the result is showing True for cell A2 and B2.
-A2 contain John and B2 contain Johm.
-In here both names contain 4 characters, for this, the result is showing TRUE.
+A2 contains John and B2 contains Johm.
+Here both names contain 4 characters, for this, the result is showing TRUE.
 Now copy the formula into another cell of column D and see the result.

 Tip 2: If you want to see Equal instead of TRUE as result and Not Equal instead of FALSE, you can use this formula instead of our previous formula and see the magic:

-So, now we have learned successfully learned two ways to compare two cells value!
-Enjoy Excel Tips
+So, now we have learned successfully learned two ways to compare two cells’ value!